Bangladesh

 Continued collaboration with brands and their suppliers to maintain safe garment and textile factories.

-The inspections and remediation program, safety committee and safety training program, safety complaints mechanism, and reporting and disclosure requirements of the Accord will continue to be implemented in Bangladesh by the RMG Sustainability Council (RSC), which was established in June 2020.
+The inspections and remediation program, Safety Committee and Safety Training, Complaints Mechanism, and reporting and disclosure requirements of the Accord will continue to be implemented in Bangladesh by the RMG Sustainability Council (RSC), which was established in June 2020.

 Read the Bangladesh Safety Agreement